AleksandarMicovic/flickrget/README.md

 ## About

-**flickerget** is a simple Python script that finds the download link for ever image in any user's Flickr set.
+**flickerget** is a simple Python script that finds the download link for every image in any user's Flickr set.
 Every download link is the largest version of the image.

 It is inspired by the UNIX philosophy of doing one thing only and doing it well.